eagles-project/haero/README.md

    ./setup build
    ```
 3. Change to your build directory and edit the `config.sh` file to select
    configuration options.
-Then run `./config.sh` to configure the model.
+Then execute `config.sh` to configure the model.
+   If you're on a machine that requires modules to get access to compilers, etc,
+   use `source config.sh` to make sure your environment is updated.
 4. From the build directory, type `make -j` to build the library.
 (If you've
    configured your build for a GPU, place a number after the `-j` flag, as in
    `make -j 8`).